RayTiasha/Atliq-Sales-Analysis/README.md

-# Sales Architecture for AtliQ Hardware through ROI Analysis
+# ROI Analysis of Sales Architecture at AtliQ Hardware to Drive Business Growth

-AtliQ Hardware required a scalable solution to navigate ~800,000 sales records across global markets.
-I engineered an analytical model using Excel’s Power Pivot and Power Query, bypassing standard spreadsheet limitations to create a "Single Source of Truth."
-This project moves beyond static reporting to provide a dynamic tool that identifies regional profitability leaks and high-momentum growth drivers for 2022 fiscal planning.
+AtliQ Hardware needed a scalable solution to manage ~800,000 sales records distributed across multiple regional CSV files.
+Standard Excel functions were slow, error-prone, and insufficient for advanced time-intelligence calculations.
+Without a unified analytical model, leadership risked relying on incomplete insights, limiting their ability to identify profitability leaks and growth drivers.

-## The Problem
-With 800k+ records, standard Excel functions become slow and prone to error.
-AtliQ needed a model that could:
-1. Consolidate fragmented CSV data from multiple regions.
-2. Maintain data integrity while performing complex Time-Intelligence calculations.
-3. Translate massive datasets into a clear narrative for the Sales Director.

 ## Tool Used
 Microsoft Excel

 ## Features
 Power Query, Power Pivot (Data Modeling), DAX, Pivot Tables, Advanced Conditional Formatting.

+## Solution
+I developed an analytical model to consolidate all regional datasets into a single source of truth.
+This solution bypassed spreadsheet limitations, maintained data integrity, and delivered dynamic reporting capabilities.
+The model provided leadership with clear visibility into divisional performance, product-level profitability, and regional growth opportunities, directly supporting fiscal 2022 planning.

 ## Approach
 1. Leveraged Power Query for advanced data transformation, ensuring zero data loss during the pivot from raw CSVs to structured tables.